-Doctor Who and politics – both with a capital and a lower case ‘p’ – comes under the Tardis Electron Microscope in Dr. Pod – an edition of The Zeitgeist Tapes, a podcast looking at where politics and popular culture collide, hosted by Emma Burnell and Steve Fielding with special Doctor Who-obsessed guest Tim Worthington.
+Doctor Who and politics – both with a capital and a lower case ‘p’ – comes under the Tardis Electron Microscope in Dr. Pod – an edition of The Zeitgeist Tapes, a podcast looking at where politics and popular culture collide, hosted by Emma Burnell and Steve Fielding and joined this time special Doctor Who-fixated guest Tim Worthington.
 Who may well have been campaigning for a female Doctor for quite some time.

-In between chatting about our favourite Doctors and favourite companions – for ‘personal’ as well as dramatic reasons – there’s also discussion about the cultural implications of Jodie Whittaker’s casting, whether Doctor Who has ever had an actual quantifiable political bias and not just one made up by the professionally offended, what really inspired the characters and story arcs of Harold Saxon and Harriet Jones, if Starship UK was a warning ahead of its time in more ways than one, and whether the original run of Doctor Who was ever really as ‘problematic’ as people seem to think.
-I also get to give my opinion on a number of politically and culturally weighted stories from The Happiness Patrol to Marco Polo, and what’s more I think I managed to avoid mentioning Karen Gillan.
+In between chatting about our favourite Doctors and favourite companions – for ‘personal’ as well as dramatic reasons – there’s also plenty of discussion about the cultural implications of Jodie Whittaker’s casting, whether Doctor Who has ever had an actual quantifiable political bias and not just one made up by the professionally offended, what really inspired the characters and story arcs of Harold Saxon and Harriet Jones, if Starship UK was a warning ahead of its time in more ways than one, and the difficult question of whether the original run of Doctor Who was ever really as ‘problematic’ as people seem to think.
+I also get to explore my opinions on a number of politically charged and culturally weighted Doctor Who stories from The Happiness Patrol to Marco Polo, and what’s more I think I managed to do so whilst somehow avoiding mentioning Karen Gillan.
 Probably.
 Also, while Steve and Emma are the political experts, I’m fairly certain that I know more about Meglos than either of them.
-Which is the only time I’ll ever actually get to show off about that.
+Which is something I don’t really get the opportunity to show off about that often.

 You can download The Zeitgeist Tapes: Dr. Pod here or listen to it below.

 Buy A Book!